 The principal activity of the Company is investment holding.
-The principal activities of the subsidiaries of the Company comprise (i) the design, development and sales of outbound travel package tours; (ii) the design, development and sales of FIT Products; and (iii) the provision of other ancillary travel-related products and services.
-There were no significant changes in the nature of the Group's principal activities during the Year.
+The principal activities of the subsidiaries of the Company comprise (i) the design, development and sales of package tours; (ii) the design, development and sales of FIT Products; (iii) the provision of other ancillary travel-related products and services; and (iv) provision for information system development services.